smikitky/utrad-werewolf/packages/docs/docs/bot.md

 :::caution

 **Teat the data as read-only** when you directly read from the database.
 This approach can give you full **admin** access to Firebase Realtime Database from your development machine.
 However, you must not attempt to directly write data into Realtime Database.
 Doing so will bypass all the integrity-check code implemented at the API level, and almost certainly break your game logs!
 To perform in-game actions such as talking or voting, **always** use the API, as described below.

+If you are comfortable with working with text streams, a safer alternative is to use the official [Realtime Database REST API](https://firebase.google.com/docs/database/rest/retrieve-data#section-rest-streaming) to receive streaming game log data.

 :::